 3. Make a plan

 In the case of a hurricane, it is essential to have a family game plan.
 You will likely have short notice before the storm, so you must have a plan of action in place.
 You should be ready to evacuate or stay at home depending on what authorities suggest and where you live.

 If you must evacuate:

-· Map out an evacuation route based on your city’s emergency plan – plan several different routes in case of street closings.
+- Map out an evacuation route based on your city’s emergency plan – plan several routes in case of street closings.

 If you must stay at home:

-· Stay inside and in a room with no windows, skylights, or glass doors.
+- Stay inside and in a room without windows, skylights, or glass doors.

 4. Protect your property

 Actions that you should take to get your property ready for a storm include: